-I am an Associate Professor and Interim Head of the Department of Economics for 2021-22.
+I am an Associate Professor and Head of the Department of Economics.
 I joined the Department of Economics in 2021 from the Department of Politics.
 I have been at Kingston since 2010, having previously taught at the University of Reading and Queen Mary, University of London, from where I received my PhD.
 A monograph based on my PhD was published in 2010: titled Marx Through Post-Structuralism: Lyotard, Derrida, Foucault, Deleuze, it analysed the ways in which these four thinkers have read, used, and criticised Marx's work.
 My second book, Marx's 'Grundrisse': A Reader's Guide, was published in 2016.